arohan-agate/jane-street-bench/README.md

 `eval_model` - evaluate on the current month's Jane Street Puzzle.

+`eval_curr_month` - evaluates all models in `models.txt` on the current month's problem, giving two attempts.

 `benchmarks` - evaluate a model on all Jane Street Puzzles.
 The model gets 2 attempts per problem.

 `benchmark_reasoning` - evaluate all reasoning models on all Jane Street Puzzles.
 Each model gets 2 attempts per problem.

-`eval_reasoning` - evaluate a reasoning model on a selected problem.

 `read_solution_text` - a script to parse solution texts for the final answer.